FFIEC CAT to NIST CSF 2.0: What Changed for Your Bank

 FFIEC, NCUA, and state examiners evaluate your cybersecurity program through documentation.
 Security Insights generates that documentation automatically, so your team spends time on security, not on building reports.

 During an examination, your IT team typically scrambles to pull data from multiple dashboards, export spreadsheets, and assemble ad-hoc reports.
-Security Insights eliminates that scramble by delivering the same six-section report every month.
+Security Insights ends that scramble by delivering the same report every month.

 Your examiner receives a consistent format they can compare period over period.
 Your compliance team keeps a running archive that proves continuous monitoring, not just point-in-time snapshots assembled the week before an exam.